Caring.com

 Assisted Living Service Plan Requirements Residents must be assessed within 14 days of admission to a facility.
 The facility and the resident or their authorized representative work together to develop a care plan that describes the needs and choices of the residents and how the facility will meet these needs.
 The plan must be reviewed at least annually or whenever a change in the resident’s condition or circumstances warrant a review.

-Assisted Living Admission Requirements Assisted living facilities may accept any individual who requires a nursing home level of care and whose needs can be met by the facility.
-Facilities can’t admit anyone who requires medical, surgical or nursing care from a hospital.
+Assisted Living Admission Requirements Facilities can’t admit anyone who needs medical, surgical, or nursing care from a hospital.
 People who require specific types of treatment or equipment also can’t be admitted.
-This includes those who need a ventilator, respirator or people who need two-person assistance to walk or transfer from bed.
+This includes those who need a ventilator, respirator, or people who need two-person assistance to walk or transfer from bed.
+If at any time the patient becomes a danger to themselves or others, or if the assisted living residence is no longer able to meet their needs, then the resident may be discharged.

 Assisted Living Medicaid Policy Vermont has various Medicaid programs that can fund care in assisted living facilities, including Choices for Care and Assistive Community Care Services.
 Facilities that participate in these programs must be licensed to do so and may have additional requirements that must be met.
-Not all facilities can receive Medicaid funding, so you should confirm the payment options available to you before finalizing your choice of facility.
+Not all facilities can receive Medicaid funding; confirm the payment options available to you before finalizing your choice of facility.

 Assisted Living Facility Requirements In Vermont, all apartments must have private occupancy unless the resident voluntarily chooses to share.
 These apartments must contain a private bedroom, bath, living space, kitchen capacity and lockable door.
-A studio apartment can meet these requirements.
-In addition, the apartment must be at least 225 square feet, excluding the bathroom and closets.
-Residents must also receive adequate storage space.
-All doors must be accessible or able to be adapted for wheelchair use.
-Facilities must provide at least two common areas and access to outdoor recreation areas.
+The apartment must be at least 225 square feet, excluding the bathroom and closets.
+Residents must also have adequate storage space.
+All doors must be accessible or adapted for wheelchair use.
+Facilities must provide common areas and access to outdoor recreation areas.

 Medication Management Regulations Staff in assisted living facilities can’t assist with or administer medications, whether prescription or over-the-counter, unless there’s a written, signed order by a physician.
 Not all facilities offer medication management.
 For those that do, medication must be administered under the direction of a licensed nurse.
 Unlicensed staff may administer medication if an RN has assessed the resident’s needs and delegated the task.
 Any medication that’s administered must be documented.